jbeleno/PeerAssessment1-Reproducible-Research/PA1_template.md

+---
-# Peer Assessment # 1 - Repoducible research
+title: "Peer Assessment # 1 - Repoducible research"
+output: html_document
+---

 In this document I'm going to save all the steps that I use to solve the first peer assessment activity in the Reproducible Research course.